 This is a great way to make sure your readers know that your post is obviously a series post, without having to put it in the title every single time.
 You can instead choose to make the title and content of the series more specific to that actual posts content.
 Which leads us to our next point.

 4. Theme individual posts in your series.

-This is definitely a smart way to run series.
+This is definitely a smart way to run a series.
 You can apply this concept to almost any type of blog topic.
-But to give you a few examples, let’s say you have a series on your favorite books.
+But to give you a few examples, let’s say you have a series of your favorite books.
 Rather than just doing “my favorite books this week” each post would have a theme.
-So maybe it’s “Books by Inspiring Female Authors” or “The Best Books For Bloggers” or “Best Motivational Books.”
+So maybe it’s “Books by Inspiring Female Authors” “The Best Books For Bloggers” or “Best Motivational Books.”
 Let’s try another example.
 Let’s say you’re a fashion blogger and want to feature what you’ve been wearing lately.
 You can do it by month, season, or even outfit type.
 So for example, “January in Chicago Outfit Ideas” or “Capsule Wardrobe For June” etc.

 Any questions regarding these basic SEO tips & best practices?

 Hopefully, these basic SEO blog tips are helpful enough for you guys.
 If you have any questions, please do not hesitate to comment below.
 Also, if you’re interested in learning more about your site’s current SEO performance you can reach out to us directly at Info@InfluencerSEO.com or request a free SEO evaluation.
 We are here and happy to help!